Block Interpolation: A Framework for Tight Exponential-Time Counting Complexity: Introduction

 \subsection{The block-interpolation framework}

-To this end, we use a simple trick based on \emph{multivariate} polynomial interpolation, which we dub \emph{block-interpolation}: In this setting, we do not use a univariate polynomial $p$ of degree $n$, but rather a \emph{multivariate} polynomial $\vec{p}$ that we can easily derive from $p$: This polynomial $\vec{p}$ also has total degree $n$, but it has only maximum degree $\nicefrac{1}{\epsilon}$ in each individual indeterminate.
-By choosing $\epsilon$ arbitrarily small, we can interpolate it from $2^{o(n)}$ evaluations.
+In this paper, we circumvent the barriers mentioned above by introducing a framework that allows to apply the full power of sub-exponential reductions to counting problems.
+To this end, we use a simple trick based on \emph{multivariate} polynomial interpolation, which we dub \emph{block-interpolation}: In this setting, we do not use a univariate polynomial $p$ of degree $n$ in the reduction, but rather a \emph{multivariate} polynomial $\pmult p$ that we can easily obtain from $p$.
+This polynomial $\pmult p$ also has total degree $n$, but it has only maximum degree $\nicefrac{1}{\epsilon}$ in each individual indeterminate, for any $\epsilon > 0$ we choose.
+By making sure that $\epsilon$ is small enough, we can interpolate the polynomial $\pmult p$ from $2^{o(n)}$ evaluations.

-While this increases the number of evaluations significantly, we obtain the following crucial benefit: Each evaluation $\vec{p}(\vec{\xi})$ required for the interpolation can be performed at a point $\vec{\xi}$ whose individual entries are contained in a fixed set of size $\nicefrac{1}{\epsilon}+1$, and this will enable us to compute $\vec{p}(\xi)$ by attaching only $\nicefrac{1}{\epsilon}+1$ \emph{distinct} gadgets to $G$.
+While this increases the number of evaluations significantly, we obtain the following crucial benefit: Each evaluation $\pmult p(\xi)$ required for the interpolation can be performed at a point $\xi$ whose individual entries are contained in a fixed set of size $\nicefrac{1}{\epsilon}+1$.
+This will enable us to compute $\pmult p(\xi)$ by attaching only $\nicefrac{1}{\epsilon}+1$ \emph{distinct} gadgets to $G$.
 The catch here is that different vertices may obtain different gadgets, which was not feasible in the univariate setting.

 This way, we overcome the two above-mentioned limitations of gadget-interpolation-based reductions while simultaneously staying as close as possible to the outline of such reductions.

-This in turn allows us to phrase our technique as a general framework that allows to convert a large body of existing $\sharpP$-hardness proofs into tight lower bounds under $\sharpETH$.
-Curiously enough, the growth of the gadgets used in the original proofs is \emph{irrelevant} to our framework, as only a constant number of gadgets will be relevant.
-This allows us to use luxuriously large gadgets and it shortcuts the need for the involved and resourceful gadget constructions used, e.g., for simulating weights in the Tutte polynomial \cite{DBLP:journals/talg/DellHMTW14,HusfeldtTaslaman} or in the independent set polynomial \cite{DBLP:conf/iwpec/Hoffmann10}.
+Consequently, we can phrase our technique as a general framework that can be used to convert a large body of existing $\sharpP$-hardness proofs into tight lower bounds under $\sharpETH$.
+Curiously enough, the growth of the gadgets used in the original proofs is \emph{irrelevant} to our framework, as only a constant number of gadgets will be used throughout the reduction.
+This allows us to use luxuriously large gadgets and it shortcuts the need for the involved and resourceful gadget constructions used, e.g., for simulating weights in the Tutte polynomial \cite{DBLP:journals/talg/DellHMTW14,DBLP:conf/iwpec/HusfeldtT10} or in the independent set polynomial \cite{DBLP:conf/iwpec/Hoffmann10}.
 More importantly, our bounds are tight.